Doug Burgum: Tenure

 Burgum was also tapped to lead Trump's efforts to rename the Gulf of Mexico as the "Gulf of America", which included his department contacting mapping companies like Google Maps.

 On February 18, 2025, Trump announced that Burgum, as interior secretary, would lead his "National Energy Dominance Council" with Secretary of Energy Chris Wright as vice-chairman.
 Shortly after, Burgum was also confirmed as a speaker at the 2025 Conservative Political Action Conference.

 Later in March, Burgum suggested that Trump should use emergency authority under a "national energy emergency" to keep as many coal plants open as possible and that "if there had been units at a coal plant that have been shut down, we need to bring those back".
 He also stated that more energy production could be achieved through drilling on federal lands.
 Burgum later announced the department was partnering with the Department of Housing and Urban Development and its secretary Scott Turner to use public lands to build more affordable housing in the country.

-In late March, Burgum announced the department would open up 1.53 million acres of the Alaskan Arctic National Wildlife Refuge to oil drilling in accordance with an executive order by President Trump to allow more energy production in the state.
+In late March, Burgum announced the department would open up 1.53 million acres of the Alaskan Arctic National Wildlife Refuge to oil drilling in accordance with Trump's executive order to allow more energy production in the state.

-In April, Burgum ordered a halt to a $5 billion offshore wind project by Equinor off the coast of New York City.
+In April, Burgum ordered a halt to a $5 billion offshore wind energy project by Equinor off the coast of New York City.
 This was part of a larger effort by the second Trump administration to stop offshore wind projects.
-The halt is currently being challenged in court by multiple democratic state attorney generals, and a dismissal of the case was rejected by federal judge William G. Young, which has allowed Equinor to continue regardless of the order.
+The halt is currently being challenged in court by multiple democratic state attorneys general, and a dismissal of the case was rejected by federal judge William G. Young, which has allowed Equinor to continue regardless of the order.
+In December 2025, Burgum announced that the Trump administration would halt leases for five offshore wind projects on the East Coast, citing unspecified national security concerns.
+In March 2026, Burgum announced that U.S. taxpayers would pay the French energy company Total $1 billion to abandon its plans to build wind farms, with Burgum saying that wind power was ineffective.

-On May 15, 2025, Burgum completed his disclosures and divestitures which included numerous pieces of farmland in both North Dakota and Minnesota stating that he would "receive only rent or royalties pursuant to the crop share agreement."
-He also resigned as managing partner from his agronomy startup Arthur Ventures and from his position on the board of the Kilbourne Group, a real-estate company.
+On May 15, 2025, Burgum completed his disclosures and divestitures, which included numerous pieces of farmland in both North Dakota and Minnesota stating that he would "receive only rent or royalties pursuant to the crop share agreement."
+He also resigned as managing partner from his agronomy startup Arthur Ventures and from his position on the board of the Kilbourne Group, a real estate company.